HebaruSan/AtomicTech-Inc.-Junkyards/README.md

 # AtomicTech-Inc.-Junkyards
-Copy of the README.md in the AT-Junkyards-Main folder.
+An odd selection of modified parts and new ones that've made their way into a mod.

-*Created by AtomicTech and staticalliam7 with work from ColdJ, panarchist, Caefinon, and HebaruSan.*
+*Created by AtomicTech and staticalliam7 with work from ColdJ, panarchist, Caefinon, Snark, and HebaruSan.*

 **Specs**